zhxinyu/cosan/tutorial/tutorial.md

 ```
 #### 3.c Principal component analysis
 PCA is defined as an orthogonal linear transformation that transforms the data to a new coordinate system such that the greatest variance by some scalar projection of the data comes to lie on the first coordinate (called the first principal component), the second greatest variance on the second coordinate, and so on.
 More details can be seen [here](https://en.wikipedia.org/wiki/Principal_component_analysis).
-One may need to choose target number of principal component \f$p\f.
+One may need to choose target number of principal component \f$p\f$.
 The default value is the minimum value of 5 and number of columns for X.
 ~~~~~~~~~~~~~~~{.cpp}
 #include <cosan/preprocessing/principalcomponentanalysis.h>
 gsl::index ncomponent = 5;